FormidableLabs/victory-docs/docs/victory-voronoi-container/docs.md

 position will add and remove the `active` prop on appropriate elements in the components of the chart.

+`VictoryVoronoiContainer` may be used with any Victory component that works with an x-y coordinate system, and should be added as the `containerComponent` of the top-level component.

 ```jsx
 <VictoryChart containerComponent={<VictoryVoronoiContainer/>}>